tanyaweaver/python-dev-accelerator/source/schedule/week03/tue.rst

 Concepts
 ========

+* Getting Started with Pyramid
+* Understanding the layout of a Pyramid Project
-Database Sessions
+* Database Sessions
-Testing with Databases
+* Testing with Databases, pytest and fixtures.

 Demo